AntoinePiron/Projet_ELM/README.md

  - *__MyParser.elm__* &rarr; the parser used to check if the user input is an instruction runnable by TcTurtle.
  - *__DrawingZone.elm__* &rarr; all the functiun needed to generate the svg structure from the instructions.
  - *__Main.elm__* &rarr; the main program who defines the page with the model, view and update functions.

+## Particular package
+We used lot of elm native package :
+ - browser
+ - core
+ - html
+ - parser
+ - svg
+But we also installed the package [carwow/elm-slider](https://opensourcelibs.com/lib/elm-slider)